wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-events/includes/move-from-real-meetings-virtual-meetings.md

 Your organization has been delivering in-person, live events as part of its annual summit for years.
-You need to figure out how to leverage that experience to move from in-person to virtual, and make sure it's an accessible and inclusive event.
-You've previously learned about the different accessibility features available in Microsoft 365 and Teams.
+You need to figure out how to use that experience to move from in-person to virtual, and make sure it's an accessible and inclusive event.
+You've previously learned about the different accessibility features available in Microsoft 365 and Microsoft Teams.
 Now it's time to look at inclusivity.

 ## Plan to include everyone

 Creating an inclusive event starts with planning.
 Your virtual summit team should include people with diverse experiences and roles, including people that haven't participated in the past.
-(You can see the roles we recommend including on your team in [Introduction to delivering virtual events with Microsoft 365](/learn/modules/m365-introduction-deliver-virtual-events-using-microsoft-teams).)
+(You can see the roles we recommend, including on your event team, in [Introduction to delivering virtual events with Microsoft 365](/learn/modules/m365-introduction-deliver-virtual-events-using-microsoft-teams).)

 Consider these recommended tasks during the planning process: